yaorong0921/CUB-GHA/README.md

 (2) some python packages: numpy, matplotlib, scipy, PIL, tqdm.

-"Fixation.txt" includes all gaze data from 5 runs of the data collection (after filtering gaze duration <0.1s).
-Inside the directory "data_5runs", you will find 5 files and each stands for 1 run of the collection.

 1. To get the all fixation points in one heatmap for each image, as shown in the example below, you can download from [here](https://drive.google.com/file/d/1EC4H7N_l2UEtMxFZYOhZCBGz29QSVl2Q/view?usp=sharing).

    Every image is saved under its index which can be found in the file `images.txt` in CUB.